-Your French teacher has lived, worked and studied in France and also has experience of working in export and import businesses in the UK.
-A keen linguist, she approaches the subject in an enthusiastic, empathetic and supportive way.
-A range of authentic and up-to-date materials, together with Additional Support Tutorials and regular opportunities for independent research provide full immersion in the subject.
+Your French teacher is French, born and bred!
+She has studied and worked in France and taught in the UK for the past 20 years.
+A keen linguist, she approaches her subject in an enthusiastic, empathetic and supportive way.
+She uses a range of authentic and up-to-date materials such as art, music, articles and films, together with Additional Support Tutorials and regular opportunities for independent research to provide full immersion in the subject.

 Field trips, projects and employability opportunities